Retta: Personal life

 On Wait Wait...
-Don't Tell Me!, she said she dated a man from Georgia who nicknamed her Retta because that was what the name Marietta sounded like where he came from.

-Retta is a niece by marriage of the former Liberian president Ellen Johnson Sirleaf.
+Don't Tell Me!, she said she dated a man from Georgia who nicknamed her Retta because her name Marietta sounded like where he came from.
+She is a niece by marriage of the former Liberian president Ellen Johnson Sirleaf.
+Despite public confusion, Retta is not the cousin of Ginuwine.
 Retta is a fan of the Los Angeles Kings hockey team, and presented awards at the NHL award ceremonies in Las Vegas, in 2014 and 2015.